Glancy Prongay & Murray LLP Reminds Investors of Looming Deadline in the Class Action Lawsuit Against Interface, Inc. (TILE)

 LOS ANGELES, Jan.
-04, 2021 (GLOBE NEWSWIRE) -- Glancy Prongay & Murray LLP (“GPM”) reminds investors of the upcoming January 11, 2021deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Interface, Inc. (“Interface” or the “Company”) ( TILE) securities between March 2, 2018 and September 28, 2020 inclusive (the “Class Period”).
+6, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") reminds investors of the upcoming January 11, 2021 deadline to file a lead plaintiff motion in the class action filed on behalf of investors who purchased or otherwise acquired Interface, Inc. ("Interface" or the "Company") (NASDAQ: TILE) securities between March 2, 2018 and September 28, 2020, inclusive (the "Class Period").

 If you suffered a loss on your Interface investments or would like to inquire about potentially pursuing claims to recover your loss under the federal securities laws, you can submit your contact information at https://www.glancylaw.com/cases/interface-inc/.
 You can also contact Charles H. Linehan, of GPM at 310-201-9150, Toll-Free at 888-773-9224, or via email at [email protected] to learn more about your rights.